Financial Aid for Professional Pharmacy Program Students

 Students in the School of Pharmacy are eligible for various forms of financial aid that are available to all University of Mississippi students.
 School of Pharmacy students are urged to consult the UM Financial Aid website for information regarding these various sources.

 In addition, the School of Pharmacy provides financial aid in the form of scholarships and loans.
-In addition to loans available from school resources, loans for pharmacy students are also available from the National Community Pharmacists Association (restricted to student members), the American Pharmaceutical Association, and the Mississippi Pharmacists Association, and the Health Professions Student Loan.
+In addition to loans available from school resources, loans for pharmacy students are also available from the National Community Pharmacists Association (restricted to student members), the American Pharmaceutical Association, the Mississippi Pharmacists Association, and the Health Professions Student Loan.

 Students interested in applying for School of Pharmacy emergency loans are instructed to see the Associate Dean for Academic Affairs for further information.
 These emergency loans are due in full 12 months after the applicant’s date of graduation from the Professional Pharmacy Program.
 The payback for loans to students in the B.S. in Pharmaceutical Sciences program will be 12 months after the applicant’s date of graduation unless the student is pursuing another degree, i.e. Pharm.D. or graduate degree from this institution.
 In the latter case, the loan would be due in full 12 months after the graduation from the advanced degree program.
 The interest rate is 8 percent on all loans and will be calculated on the date the loan was made.
 Interest will be forgiven on any portion of a loan that is paid on or before the due date.
 The school will process loan applications up to $1000/semester.
 Additional considerations will be given for extenuating circumstances.